(My thanks to Adam Reinhard for creating the cover for this edition.)

-“I can kill a Cartwright, Pa.
+Bret Van Remus glanced at his father before staring back out the stagecoach window.
+"I can kill a Cartwright, Pa.
 Let me do it.”
-Bret Van Remus glanced at his father before staring back out the stagecoach window where the rocky hills and valleys, green with summer in the Sierra Mountains, blurred through his mind.
-The Overland coach bound from Sacramento to Virginia City, Nevada, hit ruts and lingering mud puddles as though included in the fare.
-Dust had settled on his lips, but Bret only tasted the blood of revenge that marked their dusty trail.
+The rocky hills and valleys, green with summer in the Sierra Mountains, blurred through his mind.
+The Overland coach bound from Sacramento to Virginia City, Nevada hit ruts and lingering mud puddles as though included in the fare.
+Dust had settled on his lips but Bret only tasted the blood of revenge that marked their dusty trail.

-He and his pa had fought over their plans for eighteen years, putting it off, finding flaws, making adjustments, and now, at age thirty, he still felt twelve, with no future and no past, just anger.
+He and his pa had fought over their plans for vengeance on the Cartwrights for eighteen years, putting it off, finding flaws, making adjustments, and now at age 30 he felt still 12, with no future and no past, just anger.
 “We don’t need to involve any outsiders.”

 Pa thought himself wise using those eighteen years to invest, barter and even steal wherever possible.
 And now, by throwing money around in Virginia City, they would remain above suspicion when things started to go wrong for one particular family of so-called noble citizens.
-But Bret couldn’t get past his own need – no matter how remorseless a killer Clete eventually found to do the proper harm to the right target.
+But Bret couldn’t get past his own need – no matter how remorseless a killer Clete eventually finds to do the proper harm to the right target.

 "You find a problem?"

 "You talk like the adult you profess to be and we'll have a conversation."
 He hid behind the papers again to rub his eyes but Bret didn’t miss the gesture.
 Pa got those headaches often but refused to get treated for them, saying they came from the same hate Bret carried around.
 But Bret’s hate made him feel stimulated, not incapacitated.

 "You had those papers verified by the best judge in the district."

 "I'm not worried about these papers.
 Just planning the best strategy for presenting them."
 He sneezed again and adjusted his Derby, a habit of marked resignation to his balding head.